The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Important Points** -

--   Local values are often just referred to as `locals`
+-   Local values are often just referred to as `locals`.
--   Local values are created by a `locals` block (plural), but you reference them as attributes on an object `local` (singular)
+-   Local values are created by a `locals` block (plural), but you reference them as attributes on an object `local` (singular).

 ## Data Sources

--   Data sources allow Terraform to ` use/fetch information outside information of Terraform`
+-   Data sources allow Terraform to ` use/fetch information outside information of Terraform`.
--   `${path.module}` returns the current file system path where your code is located
+-   `${path.module}` returns the current file system path where your code is located.
 -   A data source is accessed via a special kind of resource known as `data resource`, declared using a data block;
--   Following data block requests that Terraform read from a given data source("aws_instance") and export the result under the given local name("foo")
+-   Following data block requests that Terraform read from a given data source("aws_instance") and export the result under the given local name("foo").

-**Filter Structure** - Within the body(between { and } ) are query constraints defined by the data source
+**Filter Structure** - Within the body(between { and } ) are query constraints defined by the data source.

 ## Debugging in Terraform